 So, considering that there’s a universal, nominal pH we want the ACV rinse to be, we would have to dilute ACV with water to be that pH (and everybody’s ratios would be different since our taps give us different pHs of water).

-If you want an easy scientific way to do this at home, you can get some pH test strips and start with a small ratio of water to ACV and test the pH little by little, adding more water every time to make the pH go up.
+If you want an easy scientific way to achieve the perfect ratio of ACV to water, you can get some pH test strips and start with a small ratio of water to ACV and test the pH little by little, adding more water every time to make the pH go up.

 Obviously, this would only need to be done once, and you would need to keep track of how much water to ACV you’re making for future reference.